alekssadowski95/FreeCAD-Beginner-Assistant/Docs/PROJECT_PLAN.md

   - a title
   - a method that checks if the best practice has been applied
   - a feedback text for success and fail.
     - For success, feedback text consists of a description of the best practice that has been applied and why it's important.
+Add a happy owl icon.
     - For fail, feedback text consists of a description of what could be improved and why its a problem.
+Add a sad owl icon.
   - weight (0.0 - 1.0, default is 0.5) that symbolises the importance of that best practice.